Altinity/antalya-examples/README.md

 * Enable real-time analytics to work off a single copy of data that is shared with AI and data science applications.
-* Provide a single SQL endpoint for native ClickHouse and data lake data.
+* Provide a single SQL endpoint for native ClickHouse® and data lake data.
 * Use open table formats to enable easy access from any application type.
 * Separate compute and storage; moreover, allow usres to scale compute for ingest, merge, transformatino, and query independently.

 Antalya will implement these goals through the following concrete features:

-1. Optimize query performance of ClickHouse on Parquet files stored S3-compatible object storage.
+1. Optimize query performance of ClickHouse® on Parquet files stored S3-compatible object storage.
-2. Enable ClickHouse clusters to add pools of stateless servers aka swarm clusters that handle query and insert operations on shared object storage files with linear scaling.
+2. Enable ClickHouse® clusters to add pools of stateless servers aka swarm clusters that handle query and insert operations on shared object storage files with linear scaling.
-3. Adapt ClickHouse to use Iceberg tables as shared storage.
+3. Adapt ClickHouse® to use Iceberg tables as shared storage.
-4. Enable ClickHouse clusters to extend existing tables onto unlimited Iceberg storage with transparent query across both native MergeTree and Parquet data.
+4. Enable ClickHouse® clusters to extend existing tables onto unlimited Iceberg storage with transparent query across both native MergeTree and Parquet data.
 5. Simplify backup and DR by leveraging Iceberg snapshots.
-6. Maintain full compability with upstream ClickHouse features and bug fixes.
+6. Maintain full compability with upstream ClickHouse® features and bug fixes.

 At this time Antalya builds demonstrate features 1, 2, 3 (partially), and 6.